Madani–Iqbal debate: Muhammad Iqbal

 Some serious difficulties have arisen in understanding Iqbal due to the ‘nationalisation’ of Iqbal as a philosopher and poet.
 State narratives have oversimplified the complexity and profundity of Iqbal's political vision.
 This is also true in the case of literary criticism of Iqbal's works.
 Pakistani historian K. K. Aziz has struggled to explain that Iqbal's famous Allahabad Address does not mean the creation of a separate homeland for Indian Muslims.
-It is important to note here that Iqbal is not against Hindu-Muslim unity or alliance for a greater cause, but he emphasises that such unity or alliance should not be understood as a composite Indian nation.
+Here Iqbal is not against Hindu-Muslim unity or alliance for a greater cause, but he emphasises that such unity or alliance should not be understood as a composite Indian nation.
 Muslims can and should cooperate with Hindus but this cooperation is like the alliance of Muslims with the Jews of Madina through Mithaq-e-Madina.
 Muslims are not a language or race.
 Iqbal's concept of nationalism is fundamentally non-territorial.
 Iqbal does not seek a territory for a Muslim nation.
 He wants to awaken the consciousness of Muslims, that they should know their historic role in the unfolding of human history.
 His theory is a critique of the idea of nation-states.
 Humanity divided amongst rival nations is a disaster for mankind.

 The force, according to Iqbal, that can unite mankind is Tawheed, as the unity of God leads to the unity of mankind.
 Iqbal's theory, in fact, is too grand and universal to be reduced to just a call for a separate homeland of Pakistan.
 Iqbal himself seems aware of this misinterpretation of his ideas.
 In a letter to Edward John Thompson in 1934, Iqbal writes:

 You call me a protagonist of the scheme called "Pakistan."
 Now Pakistan is not my scheme.
 The one that I suggested in my address is the creation of a Muslim province, a province having an overwhelming population of Muslims in the North West of India.
 This new province will be, according to my scheme, a part of the proposed Indian Federation.
 The Pakistan scheme proposes a separate federation of Muslim provinces directly related to England as a separate dominion.